Mood Swings

 Depression

 This is the big one.
 Recent studies show that women experience depression more than men, but men who are suffering from Low Testosterone are more likely to experience depression than men who are not.
-If you’re a generally happy person who’s starting to show the common signs of depression, such as a loss of interest in things that use to bring you joy, a hopeless outlook on life, or changes in weight and appetite, it could be due to Low Testosterone.
+If you’re a generally happy person who’s starting to show the common signs of depression, such as a loss of interest in things that uses to bring you joy, a hopeless outlook on life, or changes in weight and appetite, it could be due to Low Testosterone.

 Sometimes, however, it’s the opposite case.
 If you suffer from depression, you are less likely to exercise or maintain an active lifestyle and more likely to lead a sedentary life, which directly contributes to testosterone loss.
 Like anger, depression naturally rises when your life is impacted by a hormone imbalance, so it’s tough to tell if you’re depressed because of your Low T, or if your Low T is the thing making you depressed.
 Ultimately, it doesn’t matter because depression (however it arrives) is the most common emotion men with decreased testosterone experience.